gocaio/goca/docs/content/index.md

 * Bing
 * DuckDuckGo

-Then downloads the documents and extracts the EXIF information from graphic files, and a complete analysis of the information discovered through the URL is conducted even before downloading the file.
+Then downloads the documents and extracts the metadata information from graphic files, and a complete analysis of the information discovered through the URL is conducted even before downloading the file.

 GOCA (**G**et **O**rganizations with **C**ollected **A**rchives) is used mainly to find metadata and hidden information in documents found in open sources.
 Those documents are mainly on web pages, and they ara downloaded and analyzed with Goca.